shawn-nyk/tp/docs/DeveloperGuide.md

 **Use case: UC02 - Delete a company**

-Precondition: User already has an existing list of companies <br/>
+Precondition: User already has an existing list of companies. <br/>
-Guarantees: Deletion of company is successful
+Guarantees: Deletion of company is successful.

 **MSS**